 Sustainable progress requires some degree of order.
 Training begins with discipline.
 It is the nature of youth to stumble into error through carelessness or playfulness; similar problems can plague childish adults too.
 While discipline is essential to achieve success, steer clear of boring routines or extreme regulations that choke creativity.

 Clinging to fantasies leads to humiliation.
 In a state of hopeful excitement, it is easy to entangle oneself in magical thinking and fantastic dreams.
-From these entanglements, there are only two ways out: awakening to reality, or suffering humiliation.
+From these entanglements, there are only two ways out: awakening to reality or suffering humiliation.
 The choice is yours.

 A fresh innocence brings good fortune.
 A lack of preconceptions, combined with a respect for life’s teachers, brings success to endeavors.
-When you maintain a childlike openness of mind, you become a magnet for fresh insights and gain special glimpses into the nature of things.
+When you maintain a childlike openness of mind, you become a magnet for fresh insights and gain unique glimpses into the nature of things.